paradoxicalsphere/Cardano-Improvement-Proposals/dao4web2/README.md

 <!-- Maybe a DAO within the workplace is a new form of union -->

 ### Software Applications<a name="software"></a>

+In a DAO, decision-making power typically is associated with a token created on a blockchain.
+Tokens represent a form of resource allocation.

 <!-- Discuss subnet and smart contract requirements of the solution as applicable to Arbitrum.
 Ask Jordan (Aragon)? -->